 Project Area

-The simplified map below is a visual illustration of work zones for the South Portland-Burlingame Sewer Project.
+The simplified map below is a visual illustration of multiple work zones for the South Portland-Burlingame Sewer Project.
 The graphic shows details on planned sewer improvements, identifies construction methods, and informs where night or extended work hours will occur.

 General Schedule